-The Group Board is the ultimate governing Key elements of the Group's control framework body and is responsible for establishing and include: maintaining a sound system of internal control and risk management across the Group to safeguard Gentoo's assets, compliance and Audit Committee. reputation.
-The Group Board is supported by A robust Risk Management Framework that the Group Risk and Audit Committee in this clearly defines management responsibilities work.
-The Group Board cannot delegate for the identification, assessment, evaluation, ultimate responsibility for the system of and control of significant risks. internal control, but it can, and has, delegated authority to the Risk and Audit Committee to review all material information presented with the financial statements, including the internal Committee, accompanied by the submission controls assurance statement. of the Group's Strategic Risk Register.
+The Group Board is the ultimate governing body and is responsible for establishing and maintaining a sound system of internal control and risk management across the Group to safeguard Gentoo's assets, compliance and reputation.
+The Group Board is supported by the Group Risk and Audit Committee in this work.
+The Group Board cannot delegate ultimate responsibility for the system of internal control, but it can, and has, delegated authority to the Risk and Audit Committee to review all material information presented with the financial statements, including the internal controls assurance statement.